Battle B-Daman: Super Five Field Guardians

 Joe is another member of the Super Five Field Guardians and the second opponent whom Bull faced.
 Joe is a friend to Terry.
 He assisted Cain and the other Super Five Field Guardians in a plot to destroy Cobalt Blade, but was fended off by Yamato's friends.
 Joe later returned and helped to fend off Enjyu who had destroyed Terry's B-Daman.
 His B-Daman is Samurai Phoenix.
 Joe also appeared in Winners Tournament as Player X during qualifying round.
-Note: He is not Terry's brother, whose name is also Joe.